tarwn/lessthandot-hugo/blogs/content/posts/2009-04-28-how-to-import-a-bunch-of-xml-files-from.md

 go
 ```

-Now let&#8217;s see what has actually been inserted into the table
+Now let's see what has actually been inserted into the table

 sql
 select * from #tempList